 Vancouver is one of the top three cities for digital animation with over 60 studios.
 Why wait to begin your animation career?
 Start creating your portfolio now.
-Students will expand upon their knowledge of 3D animation.
-They will create short movies, their own characters and rigs.
+In Animation 12, you will expand upon your knowledge of 3D animation and

-Students will be able to submit their portfolios for scholarships.
+Students will be able to work on their portfolios for scholarships or entrance requirements.